pa11y/pa11y-ci/README.md

 ### Docker

-If you want to run `pa11y-ci` in a Docker container then you can use the [`buildkite/puppeteer`](https://github.com/buildkite/docker-puppeteer) image as this installs Chrome and all the required libs to run headless chrome on Linux.
+If you want to run Pa11y CI in a Docker container then you can use the [`buildkite/puppeteer`](https://github.com/buildkite/docker-puppeteer) image as this installs Chrome and all the required libs to run headless chrome on Linux.

 You will need a `config.json` that sets the `--no-sandbox` Chromium launch arguments: